John Madejski: Reading F.C.

 Madejski became chairman of the Football League club Reading F.C. in 1990, and has given his name to the club's Madejski Stadium, built in 1998 with £25 million largely contributed by him.
 He rescued Reading from receivership.
 He said "When Robert Maxwell was alive I offered him five pounds a share.
 When he fell off his boat I got them for 10p.
 Funny old life isn't it?".
 In 2006, he led the club to the top tier of English football for the first time in its 135-year history and proposed to expand the stadium to 38,000 seats.
 After Premier League promotion, Madejski said he was ready to sell up:The brand is getting stronger all the time and if there is a billionaire who wants a nice accessory down the M4 then come and talk to me.
 Apart from Manchester United, unless you've got a sugar daddy with really deep pockets, you're wasting your time.
-The club achieved pre-tax profits of £6.6m during the tax year ending in June 2007.
+The club achieved pre-tax profits of £6.6 million during the tax year ending in June 2007.

-On 21 January 2012 it was announced that Madejski planned to relinquish control of the club by selling a 51% stake for £40m to Thames Sports Investments, a Russian consortium headed by Anton Zingarevich.
+On 21 January 2012 it was announced that Madejski planned to relinquish control of the club by selling a 51% stake for £40 million to Thames Sports Investments, a Russian consortium headed by Anton Zingarevich.
 Madejski announced that as part of the deal he would continue as chairman for at least another two years, followed by becoming honorary life president.
-Madejski's reign as owner of the club officially ended on 29 May 2012 when the takeover deal was completed.
+Madejski's ownership of the club ended on 29 May 2012 when the takeover deal was completed.